Conservation Action

 Site Fire Management

-Prescribed Burn Unit
+Prescribed Burn Plan

 Measures and Monitoring

-The Conservancy engages in fire management strategies to achieve one or more goals at a site or across a landscape, usually related to ecosystem restoration or maintenance.
-These goals are stated in the Site Fire Management Plan.
-It is important to establish goals that are specific enough to guide fire application at the site.
-It is equally as important to establish measures for assessing progress toward fire management goals.
-Typically, these measures and the process for assessing them are developed into a monitoring plan or procedure.
-Although measures may be identified in the Conservation Action Plan, they may not be specific enough to guide fire application and provide enough information to adapt Prescribed Fire Burn Unit plans to achieve desired results.
+The Conservancy engages in fire management activities to achieve one or more goals at a site or across a landscape, usually related to ecosystem restoration or the abatement of threats to people and nature.
+Goals are stated in burn plans, site management plans, and landscape or project plans.
+It is important for fire management goals to be specific enough to guide on-the-ground fire application.
+It is equally as important to establish measures for assessing progress toward goals.
+Typically, measures are incorporated into specific objectives within a burn plan or site plan.

-Copyright 2008 The Nature Conservancy Home | Privacy Statement | Financial Information | Legal Disclosure
+Copyright 2017 The Nature Conservancy Home | Terms of Use | Privacy Policy | Charitable Solicitation Disclosure